Partnerships

 Bright Hope World has been partnering with a Bible School in Samfya, Zambia, for a number of years.
 One of the staff members comes from the village of Chaba.
 It is a fishing village with many vulnerable children.
 The churches in the village got together and decided to put together a concerted plan to care for the needs of these children.
 They approached Peter Chomba, the Bible school staff member, to see if Bright Hope World would assist.

 We first visited the place in 2005 and it was obvious these people were serious about helping their own people but they had few resources to use.
-In the subsequent time they have continued to assist the children without our help.
-They have established gardens and helped some children to get to school but it is way beyond their capacity.
-BHW team members have visited the partnership a number of times and ascertained that this partnership was viable and ready to go.
-Therefore in mid 2007 we decided to go ahead with defining the strategy to commence funding for the start of the school year in January 2008.
+In the subsequent time they continued to assist the children without our help.
+They established gardens and helped some children to get to school but it was way beyond their capacity.
+BHW team members visited the partnership a number of times and in mid-2007 we decided to go ahead with defining the strategy to commence funding for the start of the school year in January 2008.

 The most impressive aspect of this partnership is the leadership team.
 They have developed an organisation and a strategy and are doing the work despite the assistance from outside.
 They represent a wide range of churches and have pulled together a well organised committee and team.